 The EBUS-MS-GM model is the one that achieves the best ranking, so it is the control method in both comparisons.
-As we can see in both figures, EBUS-MS-GM outperforms five under-sampling methods: SBC, CPM, US-CNN, US-CNN+TL and no application of under-sampling.
-Although EBUS-MS-GM obtains a better performance than the four remainder algorithms, Holm's procedure is not able to detect these dif-
+As we can see in both Figures 10 and Figure 11, EBUS-MS-GM outperforms five undersampling methods: SBC, CPM, US-CNN, US-CNN+TL, and no application of undersampling.
+Although EBUS-MS-GM obtains a better performance than the four remaining algorithms, Holm's procedure is not able to detect these differences as significant, measuring the performance with GM or AUC.